backstage/backstage/GOVERNANCE.md

 ## Core Maintainer

 Core Maintainers are responsible for the Backstage project as a whole.
 They help review and merge project-level pull requests as well as coordinate work affecting multiple project areas.
-A project maintainer needs to commit the majority of their working time towards the project, and exercise judgment for the good of the project, independent of their employer.
-Project maintainers should also mentor and seek out new maintainers, lead community meetings, and communicate with the CNCF on behalf of the project.
-To become a project maintainer one needs to have been the maintainer of a number of different project areas, demonstrate a deep knowledge of large parts of the Backstage project, and be backed by the existing project maintainers.
+A core maintainer needs to commit the majority of their working time towards the project, and exercise judgment for the good of the project, independent of their employer.
+Core maintainers should also mentor and seek out new maintainers, lead community meetings, and communicate with the CNCF on behalf of the project.
+To become a core maintainer one needs to have been the maintainer of a number of different project areas, demonstrate a deep knowledge of large parts of the Backstage project, and be backed by the existing core maintainers.

 A Core Maintainer have all the rights and responsibilities of a Project Area Maintainer.